 Because they’re so cheap, even if you do ruin a fish face mask, grabbing one or two more is no big deal.
 They come in handy for more than just fishing too – they work great for hiking, skiing, snowboarding or anytime you need to protect your face from the elements.

-A: Fishing face masks offer excellent protection from the sun, wind and cold.
-They’re highly versatile, and can be worn in variety of ways.
-They reduce the amount of sunscreen you need, and keep sweat from getting into your eyes.
+Fishing face masks offer excellent protection from the sun, wind, and cold.
+They’re highly versatile and can be worn in a variety of ways.
+They reduce the amount of sunscreen you need and keep sweat from getting into your eyes.